 If we believe there is a heart problem, we will perform an echocardiogram, or ultrasound of the heart, to properly diagnose the condition.
 An echocardiogram is a safe, non-surgical way for our veterinarians to evaluate the chambers of the heart and visualize the valves.
 This test can rule out or confirm a diagnosis and aid in determining the amount of leakage and the severity of any abnormality.
 Pending the results of this test, our veterinarians may also perform an EKG or chest x-rays.

 Animal Medical Hospital & 24 Hour Urgent Care is equipped with the most modern veterinary electrocardiograph (EKG) technology.
 Our EKG equipment allows for the reliable detection of cardiac arrhythmia and other conditions of the heart.
 Our highly trained staff is able to extract answers in minutes for critical cases and within twenty-four hours for non-emergency ones.
 We also have access to event recorders to record heart rhythms over a twenty-four hour period.
 This equipment is particularly useful in assessing the overall frequency of an arrhythmia, the relationship of an arrhythmia to clinical signs, or the effectiveness of anti-arrhythmic therapy.

-If you would like to schedule a cardiac work-up, please call (704) 334-4684(704) 334-4684 and ask to schedule this with Dr. Susan Coe.
+If you would like to schedule a cardiac work-up for your pet, please call (704) 334-4684 and ask to schedule an appointment with Dr. Susan Coe.